igor570/igor570/README.md

 ## Hey there! 👋

 ### Glad to see you here!
-I'm a self-taught, studying, Front-End Developer leveraging JavaScript, Node and React!
+Junior Front End Developer, currently working in React and TypeScript!
 I enjoy building out my own projects, solving problems and collaborating with other developers to further my knowledge.

 ## Rapidfire
 <table>
 <tr><td valign="top" width="50%">

 - 🌱 I’m currently learning React and TypeScript
+- 💖 Passionately learning Game Development in my spare time!
 - ⚡ Fun fact: I have a money jar for every time I forget a semi-colon!